TeamJoe/SAT-Solver/README.md

 * Is there a way to cache where all the literals are opposite?
 ** This would have the same solution, just opposite values.
 * Cache trees that took more variable attempts then desired.
 (Difficult branches)
+* If part of the graph matches a cache value
+** If the cache value has no solutions, we know that the graph has no matches.
+*** What are some common, easy to recongize graphs without solutions?
+** If the cache value has solutions, we know that the graph could potentially have a solution.

 Should include in output